 A loss of libido is a complex phenomenon with psychological, relational, physical, and hormonal dimensions as unique as the women who experience them.
 The term libido has long been used to describe a person’s sexual drive and desire for sex.
 Loss of libido, medically termed Hypoactive sexual desire disorder (HSDD) is a reduction or lack of interest and desire in sexual activity.
 Many women with loss of libido find that they are less in touch with their sexuality.
 Sexual feelings come less frequently and an energy for sex drastically dwindles or disappears.

 Many factors can play a role in a woman’s drop in sex drive, which may be primarily caused by changes that are hormonal, physical, psychological, or relational.
 More specifically, some of the contributors to low female libido include decreased estrogen levels, vaginal dryness, lack of emotional intimacy, stress, and mood swings.

 A decrease in sex drive can develop due to medical conditions or as the result of psychological or emotional issues.
 Inhibited sexual desire is a type of sexual dysfunction that affects both men and women.
 A reduction in sexual desire is most often associated with diminishing levels of testosterone in aging men, and menopausal transitions (reduced estrogen levels) in women who may also be sensitive to reduced testosterone levels.
 Chronic illnesses and chronic pain can also lead to a decrease in sex drive, likely through a combination of physical and psychological stressors.
-Additionally, certain medications such as some antidepressants can also reduce libido.
+Additionally, certain medications such as antidepressants can also reduce libido.

-The symptoms of low libido often mimic those experienced during and menopause and afterwards, and can range from non-existent, to mild, to severe.
+The symptoms of low libido often mimic those experienced during menopause and afterwards, and can range from non-existent, to mild, to severe.
 Common menopausal symptoms include: